fallen-icarus/cardano-swaps/README.md

     - `swapPrice` > 0
     - `swapBeacon` == Nothing

-The first requirement also means that the datum attached to the beacon's reference script cannot be updated.
-This is fine since that datum is never allowed in swaps anyway.
+The first requirement also means that the datum attached to the beacon's reference script *cannot* be updated.
+This is fine since that datum is never allowed in swaps.

 #### `Swap` Redeemer
 The `Swap` redeemer checks all of the assets leaving the swap address and all of the assets entering the swap address.
 For a successful swap, all of the following must be true: